 Thanksgiving Bag Project

-In the week before Christmas, church members prepare and serve a complete turkey dinner to 70 to 100 neighborhood residents.
+In the week before Christmas, church members prepare and serve a complete turkey dinner.
+In 2017 180 neighborhood residents were fed.

 Sponsored in conjunction with the East Genesee Regent Association, the party for children of the community provides games, crafts, entertainment and food.